 The larger your site grows, the more internet trolls and hate you will receive.
 You can post an innocuous opinion about something, such as why a permanent life insurance policy could be a good idea or why you think a Roth IRA is a bad idea, and the trolls will come out in force to knock you down.

 As a blogger who has an opinion and who is also building a great brand true to yourself, you don't want your site to be all things to all people.
 Instead, you want to have a focused audience who believes in your mission.
 They will be your biggest ambassadors who will not only share your work, but also buy your products and get others to subscribe as well.

 Once you've established some core principles for your site, make sure you stick to them.
 If the noise starts getting too loud with too many complainers, negative commenters, and trolls, your readership needs a culling.

-It is a weird phenomena that people who dislike your work will continue to follow along and give you traffic.
-They always say something like, “You’ve lost a reader!”
-“I’ve unsubscribed!”
+It is a weird phenomena that people who dislike your work and leave bad reviews will continue to follow along and give you traffic.
+They always say something like, “You've lost a reader!”
+“I've unsubscribed!”
 Yet they always seem to come back, addicted to everything you have to say.
-Perhaps there’s some kind of chemical imbalance to those with stalker tendencies.
+I’m not sure why this is.
+Perhaps there's some kind of chemical imbalance to those with stalker tendencies.

 Much like how you regularly cull your e-mail list if subscribers haven't opened one of your newsletters for at least 6 months, you can do the same with regular readers.
 Here's how I do it to maximize traffic and minimize annoyance.